Isak Dybvik Määttä

-Isak Dybvik Määttä (born 19 September 2001) is a Norwegian footballer who plays as a midfielder for Dutch club FC Groningen.
+Isak Dybvik Määttä (born 19 September 2001) is a Norwegian professional footballer who plays as a defender or midfielder for Norwegian club Bodø/Glimt.

-Career
+Club career

-Hailing from Sula, Määttä joined Langevåg at the onset of his teenage years, then regional greats Aalesund in 2018 at the age of 17.
+Hailing from Sula Municipality, Määttä joined Langevåg at the onset of his teenage years, then regional greats Aalesund in 2018 at the age of 17.
 The next year he made his league debut for Aalesund and won his first Norway youth caps.

 On 28 July 2022, Määttä signed a four-year contract with Eredivisie club Groningen.

 International career

-Born in Norway, Määttä is of Finnish descent.
+Born in Norway, Määttä is of Finnish descent on his father's side.
 He is a youth international for Norway, having represented the Norway U18s and U20s.